Judiciary of Russia: Analysis and criticism

 The arbitrazh courts have been singled out as particularly effective in dealing with business issues.
 Also, the number of people seeking assistance of the judicial system has increased from 1 million under Yeltsin to 6 million under Putin.

 However, Transparency International found that 78% of respondents reported they did not expect to find justice in the courts.
 Both public perception and comments from senior judges point to bribery as prevalent at the trial court level.
 Carnegie Moscow Center states that judges only give out not-guilty verdicts once every seven years, and that those verdicts will be repealed.

 There have been serious violations of the accepted separation of powers doctrine.
 Constitutional Court Judge and Council of Judges member Vladimir Yaroslavtsev, in a 2009 interview with the Spanish newspaper El País, claimed that the presidential executive office and security services had undermined judicial independence in Russia.
 Constitutional Court Judge Anatoly Kononov, who had frequently dissented from decisions taken by the majority of the court, in his interview to Sobesednik supported Yaroslavtsev, claiming that there was no independent judiciary in Russia.

 There have been accusations of systematic attempts to undermine jury trials, including juror intimidation and bribery, and systematic trial delays.
 The number of jury trials remains small, at about 600 per year, out of about 1 million trials.
 Lawmakers are continuously chipping away at what types of criminal offenses merit a jury trial.
 Juries have granted acquittals in 15-20% of cases, compared with less than 1% in cases decided by judges.
 Juries may be dismissed and skeptical juries have been dismissed on the verge of verdicts, and acquittals are frequently overturned by higher courts.

 Compared to other industrialized nations, Russia has historically had a small number of lawyers in relation to its population.
 In 2002 there were 47,000 defense lawyers in all of Russia, while the courts sentenced about 1 million people for criminal offenses and considered 3 million administrative offenses and 2.5 million civil cases, and the Russian Census of 2002 put the resident population at more than 145 million people.
-For a comparison to the United States, the number of active lawyers practicing before the judiciary of California as of December 2012 was more than 179,000, while the 2010 United States Census put the California population at more than 37 million people.
+For a comparison to the United States, the number of active lawyers practicing before the judiciary of California as of December 2012 was more than 179,000, while the 2010 United States census put the California population at more than 37 million people.

-The court chairperson has sole discretion for allocation of court cases, and there is no systematic procedure for allocation based on objective criteria.
-There have been reports where the chairperson always assigns sensitive cases to particular judges or transfers cases to another judge during an ongoing trial.
+The court president has sole discretion for allocation of court cases, and there is no systematic procedure for allocation based on objective criteria.
+There have been reports where the president always assigns sensitive cases to particular judges or transfers cases to another judge during an ongoing trial.

 There have been allegations of corruption concerning the oral exam required for admission to the Advokatura, known as being "called to the bar" in commonwealth countries.